Evi-2003/hp-pavillion-15-hakintosh/README.md

 # Why?
 It is a fun project, and, i kinda wanted a macbook, and now i sorta have.
 # Specs:
-CPU: i7 8565U
+- CPU: i7 8565U
-GPU: MX250 can't be used as nvidea does not make drivers for it, for macOS
+- GPU: MX250 can't be used as nvidea does not make drivers for it, for macOS
-RAM: 16GB
+- RAM: 16GB
+- SSD: M.2 HP 500GB~
+- 1080P 15INCH Screen